Zulaikha Patel: Recognition

 Patel was recognized as the youngest on the BBC News 100 Women List in 2016.
 She also received many other awards, such as the Avance Media 100 Most Influential Youth in South Africa in 2017, the Breaking Down Borders Inaugural Leadership Award in 2018, and the New African 100 Most Influential Africans in 2019.

 In 2017, American muralist Lexi Bella painted a mural in honor of Zulaikha Patel in New York after being inspired by her activism in South Africa.
 The mural is of the same viral image of Patel during the demonstration with her natural hair and a fist raised to the sky as a sign of liberation.

+In 2022, Patel was honored by the Young Activists Summit at the United Nations in Geneva, named one of just six laureates worldwide for that year, recognizing her ongoing dedication to social justice, equality, and youth empowerment.

+In late 2024, Zulaikha Patel was selected as the first South African to join the Kofi Annan Changemakers Initiative, a global leadership program for young change-makers, giving her an international platform to expand her advocacy work beyond South Africa.
+Through this program she proposed establishing Early Childhood Development library corners as part of her mission to improve access to education and literacy in under-resourced township and rural communities.

 Public figures have also expressed their support and admiration for Zulaikha Patel, including Solange Knowles, who commended her on Twitter (now X) for her work in the movement.